Jon Mooallem: Personal life

 Mooallem lives with his family on Bainbridge Island, near Seattle, Washington.
 His podcast The Walking Podcast chronicles Mooallem's perambulations on the island.
 It was named one of 2019's Best Podcasts by The A.V.
 Club and New York Magazine's Vulture.com.

 Cultural references

-In 2013, alt-bluegrass band Black Prairie released "Wild Ones," an album based on Mooallem's book.
+In 2013, alt-bluegrass band Black Prairie released "Wild Ones," an album based on Mooallem's book Wild Ones.